LPI Career Development Registration Award

-The Lunar and Planetary Institute announces its 13th LPI Career Development Award, which is open to both U.S. and non-U.S. applicants.
-This award will be given to outstanding graduate students who have submitted a first-author abstract for presentation at the 51st LPSC.
-Priority will be given to exceptional applicants who demonstrate a financial need and/or are from institutions that do not have a well-established planetary science program.
-A travel stipend of $1,000 (for domestic students) and up to $1,250 (for international students) will be awarded to the top applicants to help cover travel expenses for attending LPSC.
-The application deadline is January 8, 2020.
+The Lunar and Planetary Institute announces the LPI Career Development Registration Award, open to both U.S. and non-U.S. applicants.
+This award will be given to outstanding graduate students who have submitted a first-author abstract for presentation at the 52nd LPSC.
+Priority will be given to exceptional applicants who demonstrate a financial need and/or who are from institutions that do not have a well-established planetary science program.
+The award will cover the cost of the conference registration fee.
+In order to be eligible, all requirements and instructions for application must be completed as outlined below.
+The application deadline is January 13, 2021, 11:59 p.m., CST.

 Applications must include:

-- A statement requesting the travel award that provides the rationale for the request and explains your interest in attending the conference
+- A statement requesting the award, providing the rationale for the request, and explaining your interest in attending the conference.
+Please include your contact information.

 - Copy of the first-author abstract

 - Letter of recommendation from your research advisor.
-This should comment on your scholarly achievements and potential and on any special circumstances we should consider.
+This letter should comment on your scholarly achievements and potential and on any special circumstances the LPI should consider.
 The recommendation letter is required and must be submitted electronically by the application deadline.

-Applications and all accompanying materials must be submitted electronically.
-All documents listed above will need to be uploaded in text or PDF format.
+Applications and all accompanying materials must be submitted in PDF online.

 Questions should be directed to: